 VII.
 The Secretary shall have charge of the records and general correspondence of the Society.
-He shall keep the membership lists, shall collect dues, and shall turn all monies collected over to the Treasurer.
-He shall assist the Treasurer in preparing the annual budget and shall perform such other duties as are specified in the Constitution and By-laws or are assigned by the Board of Directors.
+The Secretary shall keep the membership lists, shall collect dues, and shall turn all monies collected over to the Treasurer.
+The Secretary shall assist the Treasurer in preparing the annual budget and shall perform such other duties as are specified in the Constitution and By-laws or are assigned by the Board of Directors.

 VIII.
-The Treasurer shall be custodian of all funds of the Society.
-He shall act as Chairman of the Committee on Investments.
-He shall act as business manager of the Journal and all other publications of the Society.
-He shall be responsible for the preparation of the annual budget and, upon approval of the budget, shall pay out funds within its limitations for the purposes specified therein.
+The Treasurer shall be custodian of all funds of the Society, shall act as Chairman of the Committee on Investments, and shall act as business manager of the Journal and all other publications of the Society.
+The Treasurer shall be responsible for the preparation of the annual budget and, upon approval of the budget, shall pay out funds within its limitations for the purposes specified therein.

-XI.
-The Associate Editors shall assist the Editor in dealing with fields of Oriental studies in which he is not a specialist, and they shall follow the duties and procedures described in the “Editorial Guidelines for the JAOS.”
-The Editor shall consult his Associates in matters falling within their respective competencies, but in all cases of disagreement the Editor’s decision shall be final.
+- The Associate Editors shall assist the Editor in dealing with fields of Oriental studies in which the Editor is not a specialist, and they shall follow the duties and procedures described in the “Editorial Guidelines for the JAOS.”
+The Editor shall consult the Associate Editors in matters falling within their respective competencies, but in all cases of disagreement the Editor’s decision shall be final.

-XII.
-The Librarian shall have charge of the Society’s collection of books and journals which are housed with the Library of Yale University.
-He shall regulate their use, within the limits set by the Library of Yale University, with a view to rendering them as easily available as may be compatible with minimizing their wear and loss.
-At each Annual Meeting of the Society he shall make a report of the accessions to the library during the year just past.
+- The Librarian shall have charge of the Society’s collection of books and journals that are housed with the Library of Yale University.
+The Librarian shall regulate their use, within the limits set by the Library of Yale University, with a view to rendering them as easily available as may be compatible with minimizing their wear and loss.

-XIV.
-Members of the Sectional Committees shall convene during the course of the Annual Meeting in order to discuss plans for activities at future meetings.
+XIII.
+The Sectional Chairs shall convene during the Annual Meeting to discuss plans for activities at future meetings.
 The results of these meetings shall be presented in turn at open sessions for all members of the different Sections of the Society, at which time members may make further suggestions concerning the sectional activities at forthcoming meetings.